ramanakshay/canvas-template/README.md

 ├── docs/                   # Where your project's documentation lives │   └── index.md
-├── src/                    # All the code for your deep learning project │   ├── main.py             # The main script to run training, evaluation, or inference │   ├── config/             # Hydra configuration files for managing settings │   │   └── config.yaml
+├── src/                    # All the code for your deep learning project │   ├── main.py             # The main entry point of your project │   ├── config/             # Hydra configuration files for managing settings │   │   └── config.yaml
 │   ├── model/              # Your deep learning model definitions